cyruz-git/cyruz-git.github.io/_posts/2014-07-19-Hooray-im-back-with-Jekyll.md

 technical thoughts.
 This time I hope I will have the chance to dedicate some posts to this blog, but please, don't blame my poor English.

-So, take your time to visit the site and read the [colophon](/colophon/) for the technical data.
+So, take your time to visit the website and read the [colophon](/colophon/) for the technical information.